 - Litigation: No matter how well maintained construction equipment is, sometimes accidents happen.
 When they do, it invariably involves the authorities and investigations into the cause.
 If the mishap occurred because of negligence due to poor maintenance, that would bring liability onto the equipment owner.
 It could lead to litigation.
 However, if there is a clear trail of regular and preventive maintenance, the chance of expensive litigation significantly lowers.

 A proper routine and preventive maintenance program improves availability and lowers overall expenses.
 It makes equipment safer, encourages operator confidence and maximizes longevity.
 Maintaining equipment properly also reduces litigation risk.
 A thorough routine and preventive maintenance program achieves every point.

 Preparing an effective and comprehensive routine and preventive maintenance takes dedication and commitment.
 It’s an on-going activity that isolates tasks peculiar to maintaining specific machinery pieces based on their unique requirements.
 Although many routine tasks have general characteristics, a thorough program is all-inclusive.
 It covers every anticipated problem by prescribing a preventive solution.

 The best way to prepare a preventive maintenance program is to understand what makes for an effective plan.
 There’s a lot of information available on the internet or through conventionally published sources.
 That’s helpful but can be overwhelming in complexity and technicalities.
 It doesn’t have to be.
-Preparing a good plan simply involves asking five questions and fleshing out the answers.
+Preparing a good equipment maintenance plan simply involves asking five questions and fleshing out the answers.
 Those questions are:

 - What should a preventive maintenance program cover?